[Last updated: 19 December 2017.]

 Rebecca and John Poffenberger's seven children:

 John and Adaline had five more children.
 According to family members, John and Adaline moved to Illinois, and later, to Topeka, Kansas.
 This is where they were living at the time of the 1880 census.
 John's occupation was machinist.
 Adeline's two children were living with them as well as four of Adeline and John's children (one died earlier).
 Eventually they moved to Missouri where they were living at the time of the 1900 census.
 John was an engine machinist.
 John died October 1, 1910, in Springfield, Missouri.
 Adaline died 17 years later in California.
+Both are buried in the Hazelwood Cemetery in Springfield.

 David owned a farm near Middletown.
 According to the 1850 census, his farm consisted of 135 improved acres, and 60 unimproved acres.
 The farm was valued at $10,000.
 This was somewhat above average in both size and value for a farm in the Middletown area.

-Ann Catherine died in 1909, just two months shy of her 100th birthday.
+Kittie died in 1909, just two months shy of her 100th birthday.
 She was buried in the Middletown Reformed Church Cemetery.(14)

 Ann Catherine Hewitt Schindler's four children (by two husbands):